fedibouzaien/SMS2Em-V2-nodejs/README.md

-SMS2Em is a tool for identifying phone number carriers then generating SMS gateway from them
+SMS2Em is a tool for identifying phone number carriers then generating emails SMS gateway from them .

 PS: This tool only for education purpose , I'm not responsible for any other illegal use .